PointerRAG/Project/README.md

 # PointerRAG

 PointerRAG is a Retrieval-Augmented Generation (RAG) system that allows users to chat with their documents.
-It consists of a modern Next.js frontend and a robust FastAPI backend powered by ChromaDB.
+It consists of a modern Next.js frontend and a robust FastAPI backend powered by ChromaDB AND PostgreSQL.

 ## Features

 -   **Chat Interface**: Real-time chat with AI assistance.
+-   **Persistent History**: Chat sessions and messages are saved in PostgreSQL.
 -   **Document Ingestion**: Upload PDF, TXT, and Markdown files.
 -   **RAG Pipeline**:
     -   Automatic text chunking and embedding.
     -   Vector search using ChromaDB.
-    -   Context-aware responses (coming soon).
+    -   Context-aware responses.
 -   **Backend API**: Fast and scalable API built with FastAPI.

 ## Tech Stack